 To further assess the diagnostic accuracy of MethylHBV in HCC patients, a receiver operating characteristic (ROC) curve analysis based on logistic regression was conducted for 37 individuals without HCC (3 healthy individuals, 17 patients with hepatitis and 17 patients with cirrhosis) and 8 HCC patients (3 early stage HCC and 5 advanced HCC), and AUC was 0.93 (95% CI: 0.84-1.00).
-The average sensitivity and specificity of the prediction in test dataset were 97.29% and 75% when MethylHBV was 67.28% as the optimal cutoff point for tumor detection.
+The sensitivity and specificity of the prediction were 97.29% and 75% when MethylHBV was 67.28% as the optimal cutoff point for tumor detection.
 Moreover, four patients with hepatitis or cirrhosis (P2, P14, P18, P19) exhibited MethylHBV levels that approached the cutoff value (Fig 4D, Table 2).
 One hepatitis patient, P14, had the average methylation level at 67.4% and abnormal AFP level (141.9 ng/ml; Table 2).
 Importantly, this patient was diagnosed HCC after immediate further evaluation and died 8 month later suggesting he might already has circulating tumor cell at the time since his AFP was significantly elevated.
 For patient P2 (chronic hepatitis) and P18 (NASH-related cirrhosis) both had no observed abnormal measurements and have not had a detected tumor.
 The AUC result showed that the MethylHBV had the best diagnosis performance (AUC=0.977; Figure S5) with or without AFP levels in the model.
 Our results indicate hypo-methylation in HBV integration regions could be a potential biomarker to evaluate the risk of the transformation from hepatitis and cirrhosis to HCC in patients with chronic hepatitis B infection.

 Discussion

 Patients with chronic liver disease are at high risk of HCC development.
 Professional societies recommend HCC surveillance in those patients at high risk who will benefit from and early diagnosis and application of curative therapies.
 The recommended strategy for surveillance includes abdominal ultrasound with or without alpha-fetoprotein (AFP) every 6 months.
 Unfortunately alpha-fetoprotein is neither highly sensitive nor highly specific, and there is an unmet clinical need for new non-invasive diagnostic tests, such as liquid biopsy using circulating tumor cells (36).
 Although WGBS of cfDNA has been shown effective for cancer detection (22), the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
 We explored the cfDNA methylome of hepatitis, cirrhosis and HCC patients and examined the feasibility of HCC detection using low-pass WGBS.
 We demonstrated the measurement of long-range methylation could be applied in low-pass cell-free WGBS at 5-million reads to reflect liver disease status of hepatitis, cirrhosis and HCC.
 Moreover, DNA hypomethylation in HBV integration regions was shown promising results as a potential biomarker for early detection.
 The European Association for the Study of the Liver did not recommend the use of any tumor marker including AFP for HCC surveillance.
-In the prior version of the American Association for the Liver Diseases, AFP was felt to lack both sensitivity or specificity for early detection of HCC.
+In the prior version of the American Association for the Liver Diseases, AFP was felt to lack both sensitivity or specificity for early detection of HCC.(delete all the discussion about AFP…..)

-Previous reports applying genome-wide pervasive hypomethylation in HCC detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (19).
+Previous reports applying genome-wide hypomethylation in HCC detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (19).
 In our study, we required only 5M qualified reads for low-pass WGBS for 54 samples, and there were 2 samples only having 3.6M reads (Supplementary Table 3).
 In a 100-iteration resampling procedure, the average correlation coefficient was larger than 0.9 using 3M reads (Fig 1)—theoretically sufficient to evaluate methylation levels.
 This indicates that sequencing depth could be decreased to ~3 million reads with long-range DNA methylation measurements without substantially compromising accuracy.